 Sec.
-37-8. - Relocation or replacement of trees.
+37-8.
+Relocation or replacement of trees.

-(a) Whenever an approved site plan or woodland use permit allows the removal of trees eightinch d.b.h. or greater, such trees shall be relocated or replaced by the permit grantee.
-Such woodland replanting shall not qualify toward the landscaping requirements of the subdivision ordinance or the zoning landscaping, section 5.5.
-All replacement trees shall be two and one-half (21/2) inches caliper or greater.
+(a) Whenever a use permit allows the removal of trees eight-inch d.b.h. or greater, such trees shall be relocated or replaced by the permit grantee.
+All replacement trees shall be two and one-half (2 1/2) inches caliper or greater unless the replacement plant material is part of an approved reforestation plan then credit may be provided as stated in the reforestation credit table of section ????.
 Tree replacement shall be at the following ratio: